testmad/ALI/README.md

 Add check in installer for evars setup application.

 Write a new shell switcher.
+DONE.

 Possible in the future: